ryankurte/go-pcapng/README.md

 # go-pcapng

-PCAP-NG reading and writing implementation in golang.
+PCAP-NG **writing** and *reading* implementation in golang.
+Because for reasons that will remain unknown I need packet capture outputs from golang apps.

+See [pcapng/pcapng](https://github.com/pcapng/pcapng) for file format specifications.

 ## Status